intxaurtietadev/intxaurtietadev/README.md

 ### Glad to see you here!
 Hello!
-I'm Thais Intxaurtieta, a versatile full-stack developer currently leveling up my skills in a full-stack development bootcamp.
+I'm Thais Intxaurtieta, a versatile developer currently leveling up my skills in a full-stack development bootcamp.
 With a strong background in marketing and team leadership, I bring both creativity and strategic thinking to my development work.
 Here, you’ll find my journey through software development, the technologies I love, and the projects I'm proud of.

 <br/>